n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 09 - Advent of Cyber 2021.md

 ### Question-1

-The first question asks us what directory if found on the web server.
-Packets that deal with typical user interaction with a web server will require an `http` requests in them at the very least.
+The first question asks us what directory is found on the webserver.
+Packets that deal with typical user interaction with a web server will require `http` requests in them at the very least.
 Enter this in the filter bar and press enter

-We can immediately see that someone is attempting to enumerate the web server.
+We can immediately see that someone is attempting to enumerate the webserver.
 Why?
-There are a number of `404 Not Found` messages in the `Info` column.
+There are several `404 Not Found` messages in the `Info` column.

 ![404 Status Codes](AoC-2021_Photos/Day_09/1.0_AoC-Day-9_12-28-21-404-Errors.png)